Darwin27264/CISC455-Evolutionary-Traffic/README.md

-# Evolutionary optimization of traffic signal timing
+# **CISC 455** - Evolutionary optimization of traffic signal timing

-**CISC 455.** This repository trains an evolutionary algorithm (EA) to set per-intersection traffic light parameters on a continuous **N×N** road grid with bidirectional traffic, car-following physics, and goal-directed vehicles routed with **A\***.
+ This repository trains an evolutionary algorithm (EA) to set per-intersection traffic light parameters on a continuous **N×N** road grid with bidirectional traffic, car-following physics, and goal-directed vehicles routed with **A\***.

 ![Simulation demo](demo.gif)